betina17/University/First Year/Semester 2/Data Structures and Algorithms/lab 1/stack/README.md

-Abstract Data Type-Stack, represented on a dynamic array
+Implement an Abstract Data Type-Stack, represented on a dynamic array